 - Outpatient Pharmacy Operations [Thompson]

 - Pharmacy Information Systems [Gill]

 - Pharmacy Operations/Personnel Management (Bayview Campus) – [Vasquez]

 - Pharmacy Operations/Personnel Management (Howard County) – [Khamesian]

-Full funding/support for M.B.A. in Medical Services Management in partnership with The Johns Hopkins Carey Business School.
+Full funding/support for the M.B.A. or M.S. in Health Care Management in partnership with The Johns Hopkins Carey Business School.